www.thementawai.com

 They renew connections between people and spirits, strengthen the social fabric of the uma, and ensure that the living world remains aligned with the invisible one.

-Every ceremony begins with the same essentials:
+Every ceremony begins with the same essentials.

-the spirits must be informed, the uma must be cleansed, and taboos must be observed.
+The spiritual world must be informed, the uma must be cleansed, and taboos must be observed.
 Only then can ritual unfold safely, supported by both human and spiritual participants.

 Participation is collective.